pvpswaghd/hku-qids-cosmos/README.md

 # Disclaimer

 This repository is intended for view purpose only.
 In this repository, the datasets for training and testing are not uploaded.
-However, you are encouraged to visit the [Kaggle](https://www.kaggle.com/competitions/hku-qids-2023-quantitative-investment-competition/data) for reference.
+However, you are encouraged to visit [Kaggle](https://www.kaggle.com/competitions/hku-qids-2023-quantitative-investment-competition/data) for reference.